Somerset Militia: Supplementary Militia

 In an attempt to have as many men as possible under arms for home defence in order to release regulars, in 1796 the Government created the Supplementary Militia, a compulsory levy of men to be trained for 20 days a year in their spare time, and to be incorporated in the Regular Militia in emergency.
 Somerset's new quota was fixed at 2960 men, and two additional battalions ('Eastern' and 'Western') were embodied from these men as well as bringing the 1st up to full strength.
 The supplementaries were trained by detachments from the 1st Somerset, and the two embodied battalions were later designated the 2nd and 3rd Somerset.
-The 3rd Somerset militia was shortlived, disappearing about 1799.
+The 3rd Somerset militia was short-lived, disappearing about 1799.

 By the summer of 1798 both the 1st and 2nd Somerset Militia were serving in the coast defences of South West England, with their 'flank' companies detached to serve in composite Grenadier and Light Battalions.
 The invasion threat having receded, the militia was reduced in 1799, the surplus men being encouraged to volunteer for the Regular Army: the 1st Somerset provided for officers and 260 men who preferred army life to 'hard labour and poor living' as civilians.